mthh/contour-isobands-rs/README.md

 # Contour-isobands-rs

+Compute isobands and contour polygons (using marching squares algorithm).

 While *contour-rs* computes isolines (cf. https://en.wikipedia.org/wiki/Marching_squares#Disambiguation_of_saddle_points) and their corresponding polygons (i.e. polygons that contain all points above the threshold defined for a given isoline), contour-isobands-rs computes isobands (cf. https://en.wikipedia.org/wiki/Marching_squares#Isobands) and their